pingswept/me30-website/content/logistics/exercises.md

 We've used resistors to limit *current* flow through an LED.

 Let's see how we can also use them to reduce a *voltage* so we can supply a specific lower voltage to a device.
+For example, we might be using a 12 V power supply but want to supply only 5 V to an Arduino or other microcontroller.

+Read more [here](http://andnowforelectronics.com/notes/resistors/#typical-application-current-limiter) about using resistors as current limiters and voltage dividers.

 For each of the set-ups below, provide 12 V as V_in, and predict the output voltage V_out.